v4gadkari/BayesianExploration/README.md

 # BayesianExploration
-Messing around with Bayesian Modeling Techniques using the RJAGS package
+Dedicated for messing around with Bayesian Modeling in RJAGS